yrks12/TelegramMusicStreamer/README.md

 - Python 3.8 or higher
 - ffmpeg installed on your system
 - A Telegram bot token from [@BotFather](https://t.me/botfather)
+- Pillow (PIL) for image processing
+- requests for thumbnail downloading

 ### Installation Steps